 We love the updated design, which looks much better than its predecessor.
 However, there's a similar chunky specification that allows you to enjoy hot water in around a minute.
 The 1.7 litre tank is decent enough and there's an adjustable tray that lets you slot in big, small or intermediate-sized cups or mugs.

 Adding appeal is a built-in permanent limescale filter, an easy-to-fill opening for water tank replenishment and the ability to provide you with up to eight cups of hot water if said tank is full to the brim.
 Best of all though, as we've come to expect from Breville, is that super-slick delivery of the hot water.

-- Read our full Breville VKT124 HotCup review
+Read our full Breville VKT124 HotCup review for more information!

 Not to be confused with the Breville HotCup Hot Water Dispenser above, this Breville HotCup Hot Water Dispenser is also a big hit with consumers.
 If you’re looking for an affordable but hugely practical hot water dispenser then this appliance is up there with the best of them even if the model above looks rather better.
 It can supply you with five 250ml cups of hot water without refilling, which is more than adequate for average needs.

 We also like the simple-but-effective design of the water tank, which illuminates so you can keep a beady eye on how your water levels are faring.
 We’re also keen on the streamlined design, which makes cleaning the Breville HotCup Hot Water Dispenser a doddle.

 And, as with any decent hot water kettle worth its salt, the drip tray can be easily removed and cleaned too, which is mighty handy if you’re a little slapdash with your cups of hot water.
 The design is such that you can fill up the tank by holding the unit under a tap, just like those old-school kettles.
 Simple.